hanshenrikjeppesen/ITEK_01_network/doc/git_pycharm.md

 ![missing](https://hanshenrikjeppesen.github.io/ITEK_01_network/doc/images/rasp_push_succes.png)

-Now we can return to the raspberry pie and give the command `git pull` maybe you will need to do a` sudo got pull`.
+1. Now we can return to the raspberry pie and give the command `git pull` maybe you will need to do a` sudo got pull`.
-Git will now retrieve the updated code and we can test it by running the program again
+Git will now retrieve the updated code.
+2. we can test it by running the program again

 ![missing](https://hanshenrikjeppesen.github.io/ITEK_01_network/doc/images/rasp_git_pull_run_code.png)